 When it comes to identity theft under Penal Code 530.5 PC, it is essential to realize that judges and prosecutors pay special attention to these types of offenses because they invade the victim's privacy.

-Reviewing Best Strategy in Identity Theft Case
+Reviewing the Best Strategy in Identity Theft Cases

 To evaluate your particular case, we would review it step by step, keeping in mind what evidence the police and prosecutors have against you and whether it will be enough to convince a jury of your guilt.
 If the prosecutor can not prove that you caused the alleged victim to lose money, then this could be a defense in a theft-related offense situation.

-Because of the new policy in California about utilizing the prisons to house hardened, violent, and dangerous criminals, most times, the person who is charged with identity theft will be looking at serving time in the county jail instead of prison.
+Because of the new policy in California about utilizing the prisons to house hardened, violent, and dangerous criminals, most time, the person who is charged with identity theft will be looking at serving time in the county jail instead of prison.

 You can also be subject to search and seizure terms by the police at any time of the day or night, and the court can place other restrictions on you, depending on precisely what you are claimed to have done and what they deem necessary to protect society and the public at large from your activities.